gromacs/gromacs/docs/user-guide/mdp-options.rst

    and energies.
 Corresponds to a shift of the input density in the opposite direction by (-1) * density-guided-simulation-shift-vector.

+.. mdp:: density-guided-simulation-transformation-matrix

+   (1,0,0,0,1,0,0,0,1) Multiply all atoms with this matrix in the density-guided-simulation-group before calculating forces and energies for density-guided-simulations.
+Affects only the density-guided-simulation forces and energies.
+Corresponds to a transformation of the input density in the opposite by the inverse of this matrix.
+The matrix is given in row-major order.

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^